Frequently Asked Questions

 Yes, you can.
 All students who have been certified from another freediving organisation will need to undergo an AIDA Crossover Evaluation to ensure they meet the AIDA prerequisites for the higher level AIDA course they want to complete.
 This involves:

 - Assessment of the level of knowledge of the student by means of passing a written exam at 75% of the AIDA course level equivalent to their certification level in their oganisation.
-Freediving Gold Coast does not charge for this assessment if the student is enrolled in the higher level course.
+Allow 2 hours for this assessment.

 - Assessment of the pool or confined water skills in the AIDA course equivalent to the student’s certification level in their organisation.
-Freediving Gold Coast does not charge for this service if the student is enrolled in the higher level course.
+Allow 2 hours for this assessment.

-- Assessment of all ocean or open water skills n the AIDA course equivalent to the student’s certification level in their organisation..
-The student will need to book an Ocean Fun Day for $95, on top of the fees for the advanced course that they wish to complete.
+- Assessment of all ocean or open water skills n the AIDA course equivalent to the student’s certification level in their organisation.
+This is typically one morning of about 5 hours including the boat trip to and from the dive site.

 For example, if the student is wishing to undertake the AIDA 3 Advanced Freediver certification, and has a PADI Freediver certifcation, then the student will book for the AIDA 3 Advanced Freediver course.
 The student will then need to pass the AIDA 2 Freediver exam, and complete the AIDA 2 skills in the pool.
-Freediving Gold Coast does not charge for the assessment of these two components as long as the student is part of an AIDA 2 certification course.
-Finally, the PADI Freediver will need to book an Ocean Fun Day so they can be assessed to ensure their ocean/open water skills are eqivalent to the AIDA 2 Freediver certification.
+Finally, the PADI Freediver will need to go out on an Ocean Fun Day so they can be assessed to ensure their ocean/open water skills are equivalent to the AIDA 2 Freediver certification.

-In all cases Freediving Gold Coast will only charge for the ocean components of the AIDA Crossover Evaluation.
-Freediving Gold Coast believe this is a great deal for students to become certified in the gold standard of freediving courses.
-If a student wishes to be certified in the AIDA course at the level equivalent to the certification in their other organisation they will need to pay the AIDA certification fees.
+In all cases Freediving Gold Coast will charge $299 for the AIDA Crossover Evaluation.
+If a student wishes to be certified in the AIDA course at the level equivalent to the certification in their other organisation they will need to pay the AIDA certification fee of $32.
 However, it is not a prerequisite to issue the certification to join the course of the next level.

 I was sent the course manuals in my introductory email.
 Do I need to study these before the course?